dykesb/contract-renewal/README.md

-Collaboratively designing STA 216 really helped me to become more aware of how to deconstruct the goals of a lesson and check questions or items for clarity. *Desire to make SAS programming integrated more throughout STA 216 so I moved data wrangling (define) earlier in the semester as some students commented on unease with their abilities with SAS.*
-*Seemed cludgy as we progressed through data wrangling by it self and later learned of minimal manual (only showing enough to complete the needed task, but providing suggestions for self-exploration).* As I continue to research ways to design active learning materials and how to ask questions to facilitate different levels of thinking (*awkward - rework*), I became more aware of my blind-spots (i.e., terms, processes, or statements that I use because I have a different level of experience with the content than students). *For example, I have a lot of experience working with computers and programming languages to handle data wrangling, but many students are still just trying to…*
+Collaboratively designing STA 216 really helped me to become more aware of how to deconstruct the goals of a lesson and check questions or items for clarity.
+As I continue to research ways to design active learning materials and how to ask questions to facilitate different levels of thinking (*awkward - rework*), I became more aware of my blind-spots (i.e., terms, processes, or statements that I use because I have a different level of experience with the content than students). *For example, I have a lot of experience working with computers and programming languages to handle data wrangling, but while many students are simply trying to understand the terminology and notation that I am using.* Student commented during the the Fall 2018 semester and afterwards in the course evaluations that they had trepidation with learning SAS (a statistical analysis software suite) for a variety of reasons.
+These student’s comments paired with my own desire to integrate SAS more throughout the course led me to create materials that introduced some SAS basics (e.g., data filtering, numerical summaries, and data visualizations) to use early in the Winter 2019 semester and continue to build on these throughout the semester (*link STA 216 Activities*).

-During the second half of the Winter 2020 semester (the transition to remote instruction), I tried to focus on my blind-spots in written instructions.
+While the relative number of comments critiquing SAS decreased on student evaluations in the Winter 2019 semester, assessment questions still had a high number of fully or partially incorrect responses (*get numbers from past exams if I still have - item analysis has 90.7% of students missing points on Exam 1 Quesion 21.*) I felt that I went too far the other direction - introducing too much SAS too early.
+During the Winter 2019 semester I was introduced to the idea of a minimal manual (i.e., only showing enough detail so that students can complete the needed task, but providing suggestions or resources for further exploration) from communications with Dr. Mark Guzdial of the University of Michigan’s School of Information.
+With instructing SAS to produce various statistical results, I can see how it is confusing to students especially after their last experience with a statistical analysis tool was through the point-and-click interface of SPSS.
+With my next opportunity teaching STA 216, I focused students attention on values that change and values that stay the same in a SAS code chunk.
+For example, to calculate the summary statistics for a `variable` within some `dataset` we could use the SAS code chunk on the left in Figure `\ref{fig:generic-sas}`.
+I spent time in class highlighting the portions of code that changed by drawing code that I projected on the whiteboard like shown on the right.
+After we finished an activity, I then randomly assigned a group of students to be responsible for adding any new code that we covered to a shared Google Document (*link to Google doc*).

+![SAS code comparison with generic code (left) and fill-in-blank code (right)](README_files/figure-gfm/sas-means-1.png)

+These fill-in-the-blank coding exercises great because you can make them more difficult by removing additional components to while assessing the different components of the syntax (e.g., remove all function/procedure terms).
+During the second half of the Winter 2020 semester (the transition to remote instruction), I also learned that Blackboard has a fill-in-the-blank question type that you can replicate these type of quick assessment questions. *I plan to integrate these questions earlier in STA 216 this coming semester and will directly ask students how they like them during my midterm evaluation*

 *I have since learned, through the Pew FTLC Inclusive Excellence Teaching Institute, that transparency in instruction and directions can